 The reason for this condensed area of biodiversity is because within the national park there are at least 13 different ecosystems.
 If you want to see an abundance of wildlife and do some nice hiking while in Costa Rica, this is the place to visit!

-Corcovado National Park has been on our Costa Rica bucket list pretty much since we started this blog.
-However, after three years of living in this country, we still hadn’t made it down there from our home in San Jose.
-We had this notion that the drive was extremely long, but after visiting and realizing we could easily make the drive within six hours, our opinion has completely changed.
-Corcovado National Park doesn’t need to be some impossible goal.
+We had this notion that the drive was extremely long, but after visiting and realizing we could easily make the drive within six hours or a short flight, our opinion has completely changed.
+The park doesn’t need to be some impossible goal.
 It is actually very accessible and an amazing place to visit.

 Alright, let’s get to the complete Corcovado National Park guide!